 “If you work hard and dedicate your life to our research, you may one day grow old and see a genetic breakthrough that will allow you to die.
 Until then, with the genetic code that was just introduced to your body, you are in the same shoes as Igor Ivanovich…and everyone else in this room.
 Welcome to the family.”

-Around the same time that Ashurbai Patel, newly promoted team leader of AnimaGene was discovering that he was no longer going to die, there was a knock on Cara’s door.
+Around the same time that Ashurbai Patel, newly promoted team leader of AnimaGene was discovering that he was no longer going to die, not for all eternity, there was a knock on Cara’s door.